alttch/finac/doc/readme.rst

 .. code:: python

    # display assets pie chart, (wrapper for matplotlib.pyplot, requires Jupyter,
-   # Spyder-IDE or similar interactive environment)
+   # Spyder-IDE or a similar interactive environment)
    f.pie()

-Note: when addressing currencies and accounts both in interactive and API mode, you should use account and asset codes as object identifiers.
+Note: when addressing currencies and accounts both in interactive and API mode, account and asset codes should be used as object identifiers.
 **All codes are case-insensitive**.

-Inside database, Finac uses numeric IDs to connect objects, so all their codes can be changed without any problems.
+Inside database Finac uses numeric IDs to connect objects, so the codes can be changed without any problems.

 Special features
 ----------------